 A moisturiser is something that smoothens the hair strands and usually has emollients or ingredients that repel water.
 It helps to keep the moisture inside the hair, inside and doesn’t let it escape outside easily.

 A styling product for hair that foams up into a airy consistency.
-Usually used to create volume at the roots and used in a technique called sandwhich styling.
+Usually used to create volume at the roots and used in a technique called sandwich styling.
 If your hair is wavy or has loose curls, a mousse is a great product for styling since it won’t weigh your hair down!
 You can buy mousses for curly hair in India too, just check out this post.

 NPF – Neutral Protein Filler